SithumGamage98/Revonta_Herbs/README.md

 #### 03. A buyer could purchase multiple herbal items from the web store

-#### 04. The buyers could make the payements for their purchase orders via credit card or paypal/ payhere services
+#### 04. The buyers could make the payements for their purchase orders via credit card (payment getaway) or paypal/ payhere services

-#### 05. The system has the access for a payment gateway allowing credit card transactions
+#### 05. When an item is purchased, buyer may select the delivery option and thereafter a request will be sent to the third party delivery service DHL

+#### 06. The buyers could review the products they purchase by putting a rating on those individual products

+#### 07. The administrator could verify the order and manually confirm it when an item is purchased by a buyer

+#### 08. There is an interface for the buyer to track the order status(pending/ confirmed/ dispacthed/ delivered)

+#### 09. The sellers could add the herbal products and then update or delete them accordingly

+#### 10. The administrator could view the sales and order analytics and further he could manage the users of the system with regard to their consecutive roles

+#### 11. For every individual purchase from the system, a commission is charged as the main revenue source of the web platform (This may include the fess of the payment service used for purchasing the products)

 <hr>
 ### System Logo